ryohachiuma/ryohachiuma.github.io/_pages/about.md

   - /about.html
 ---

-I am a research engineer working for an industrial company in Japan.

 I am currently Ph.D. student of Keio University in Japan.
 Recently, I have been researching follwing topics: